benzhou/influence/README.md

     Because the nature of asynchronous, a lot of times, we need to wait a callback to continue the execute code blocks.
 A good example is
-    When admin tryies to login, we will: first, lookup the database for an admin document. (asynchronous) Second, calculate the passwordHash, if doesn't match the from-the-db admin's passwordHash, reject the request. (synchronous)
+    When admin tryies to login, we will:

+    - First, lookup the database for an admin document. (asynchronous)
+    - Second, calculate the passwordHash, if doesn't match the from-the-db admin's passwordHash, reject the request. (synchronous)
-     Third, If all passes, create admin authentication token. (asynchronous) Finally, return the response.
+    - Third, If all passes, create admin authentication token. (asynchronous)
+    - Finally, return the response.

     When this process happen, we have a put a callback in each asynchronous call(The first and third step). it creates a lot of nested, hard to read code.
 With promise and Q, we can do it in a cleaner manner.